 - The remaining 7 cards are divided up Monday through Sunday

 At the top of the card is one ongoing need.

 Under that I pick 4-5 additional needs to pray for each day.
 This way, each need or person is prayed over each week.

 I have been using this system for months now, and have found it to be my best system yet!

 I made these free printable prayer cards for you to use.
 You will receive a link immediately in your email to download these prayer cards, along with a bunch of other fun and useful printables!.

-Get your printables when you type your email in below:
+Get these prayer cards today when you type your email in the form below: